reimagined/hacker-news-resolve/README.md

 To summarize the domain analysis:
 There are two aggregate roots - User and Story with the following commands and events:
 * User
-  * CreateUser generates UserCreated event
+  * CreateUser generates the UserCreated event
 * Story
-  * CreateStory generates StoryCreated event
+  * CreateStory generates the StoryCreated event
-  * CreateComment generates CommentCreated event
+  * CreateComment generates the CommentCreated event
-  * UpvoteStory generates StoryUpvoted event
+  * UpvoteStory generates the StoryUpvoted event
-  * UnvoteStory generates StoryUnvoted event
+  * UnvoteStory generates the StoryUnvoted event

 ## Adding Users

-Add user registration and authentification functionality to the application.
+Add user registration and authentication functionality to the application.
 For demo purposes, we omitted password checking.
-If needed, you can implement hashing and storing passwords in the application later.
+If needed, you can implement hashing and storing passwords in the later.

 User has the following fields:
 * id - a unique user ID created on the server side automatically